CitationGecko/citation-network-explorer/README.md

 ```

 2. To be able to use the Microsoft Academic Graph you'll need an API key for the Microsoft Academic Knowledge API from [here](https://azure.microsoft.com/en-gb/try/cognitive-services/?api=academic-knowledge-api).
-You can use the tool without one but the title search functionality won't work and the coverage of CrossRef and the Open Citation Corpus is much less.
+You can use the tool without one but the title search functionality won't work and the coverage of the Open Citation Corpus isn't as good yet (though it is growing everyday).

 2. If you have an API key, make a file called `apikeys.js`, save into your directory, and add the following line: